Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 \end{equation}

 There are 3 parameters which can be set by the user to adjust the model. </br>
-$\alpha$: This parameter determines how much the treatment-control and between treatment divergence are measured.
+$\alpha$: This parameter determines how much the treatment-control and between treatment divergence are weighted.
 An $\alpha$ of 0.5 means both are valued equally. </br>

-$\lambda_{i}$: Allows to put an emphasis on certain treatmens.
-For example one might put more emphasis on cheaper treatments. </br>
+$\lambda_{i}$: Allows to put an emphasis on certain treatments.
+For example, one might put more emphasis on cheaper treatments. </br>

-$\gamma_{ij}$: Allows to put individual weights on the divergence between treatments i and j. </br>
+$\gamma_{ij}$: Allows to put individual weights on the divergence between certain treatments i and j. </br>

 In addition to the gain, they also added a normalization factor.
 In the equation below it is given for KL-divergence and entropy.
 It is supposed to prevent bias towards test with high number of outcomes.
 Additionaly, it punishes uneven splits. </br>